yhc-1/yuhao-chen/index.md

 ## Prospective Students/Postdocs
 I'm looking for MASc/PhD students and Postdocs for Computer Vision in Construction.
 Candidates with background in SLAM, Nerf, Gaussian Splatting, Robotics are encouraged to apply.

-Our lab is also looking for students in Remote Sensing supervised by [Professor David Clausi](https://uwaterloo.ca/systems-design-engineering/profile/dclausi)
+Our lab is also looking for students in Remote Sensing supervising by [Professor David Clausi](https://uwaterloo.ca/systems-design-engineering/profile/dclausi)

 ## Media Coverage
 - ["AI wants to count your calories", The Wall Street Journal](https://www.wsj.com/tech/ai/ai-count-calories-weight-loss-6acc7019?st=a5sk6r6qoaqex7t&reflink=desktopwebshare_permalink), Aug-2024